WA9ONY/Pico-RP2040/README.md

 <A NAME="P7"></A>
 #  7: RP2040 Microcontroller Introduction

+Goal: Learn about the Raspberry Pi RP2030 microcontrollers.

 Rasperry Pi Pico boards area  new popular low cost, powerful [microcontroller](https://en.wikipedia.org/wiki/Microcontroller) that was created for education, makers, hobbyiest, etc. in January 2021.
 In less than two years over 2 million have been sold.
 The RP2040 is the microcontroller IC used in the Pico boards.
 The RP2040 is sold for $1 and is used by many other companies to create boards that include the RP2040.

 The RP2040 is a dual core, 32-bit [ARM](https://en.wikipedia.org/wiki/ARM_architecture_family) [Cortex M0+](https://developer.arm.com/Processors/Cortex-M0-Plus) ([Wikipedia](https://en.wikipedia.org/wiki/ARM_Cortex-M) processor that has very low power requirements.
 Therefore, it is a good choice for battery operation.